HonzaTuron/pinecone/README.md

 # What does the Apify Pinecone integration do?

+WARNING: This Actor doesn't meant to be used through Actor input.
+Set this Actor up in other Actor's integration section.

 Our Apify Pinecone integration allows you to directly push selected fields from your Apify Actors to a Pinecone index, simplifying data retrieval and enabling advanced data analysis operations.
 If the index doesn't exist yet, no worries - the integration will create a new one for you.